Sipple’s syndrome; Sipple syndrome; MEN 2a

 Multiple endocrine neoplasia type 2 (MEN2) is a rare inherited disorder in which medullary thyroid cancer, phaeochromocytoma and overactive parathyroid glands develop.

 MEN2A is caused by a defect in the RET gene, found on chromosome 10.
 Knowing the exact abnormality in the RET gene can help predict the types of tumours/cancers a patient is at risk of developing.
-For example, some faults in the RET gene are associated with MEN2A, some with MEN2B, whereas others are associated with the development of hereditary thyroid-cancer/'>familial medullary thyroid cancer only.
+For example, some faults in the RET gene are associated with MEN2A, some with MEN2B, whereas others are associated with the development of hereditary thyroid cancer' data-content='1343' >familial medullary thyroid cancer only.
 Understanding this can help guide the management of people who are found to have the gene fault; in particular, to decide the best timing for thyroid surgery, and to consider what other risks they should be screened for.

 There are three types of hormone-secreting tumours that can develop in MEN2A:

 Other clinical variants include: